cmarr31/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?
 	Version control is Git.
-It is useful because through this method of managing changes to files you and your team can: keep track of changes made to code, track who made those changes, and branches become employable so as not to mess up the master code through experimentation and trial.
+It is useful because through this method of managing changes to files you and your team can then: keep track of changes made to code, track who made those changes, and branches become employable so as not to mess up the master code through experimentation and trial.

 * What is a branch and why would you use one?
 	It is literally a branch off of the master code.
 It is an exact copy of code that one can experiment and mess with, without altering the original code.